Naitreey/notes-and-knowledge/cs/bigdata/hadoop/notes.rst

   Switching between true/false does not change the mode, owner or group of files or directories.

+xattrs
+""""""
+- dfs.namenode.xattrs.enabled. 是否开启 extended attributes. by default, true.

+- dfs.namenode.fs-limits.max-xattrs-per-inode. 每个 inode 最多的 xattrs 数目, 默认 32.

+- dfs.namenode.fs-limits.max-xattr-size. combined size of the name and value of an xattr in bytes. by default, 16384 bytes (16KB).

 NameNode
 """"""""
 - dfs.namenode.rpc-address.
 RPC address that handles all client requsts.